dthor/dthor.github.io/publications/publications.md

 ### IN PREPARATION
 ***

-[3] **Thornbrugh, D. J.**, D. M. Infante and Y. Tsang. _In Preparation_.
-Regional trends of biodiversity indices: natural landscape and human land use controls on stream fish assemblages.
-Diversity and Distributions.

 [2] **Thornbrugh, D. J.**, and D. M. Infante. _In Preparation_.
 Landscape effects on fluvial fish assemblage structure: region-specific response to human land uses.
 Ecological Application.